 In many cases, anxiety may lead to substance abuse, as people turn to substances that help them to “stop worrying so much,” or “unwind from a tough day.”
 It’s rather common for someone to have a drink to relieve stress, and there’s nothing particularly wrong with that – until it develops into a dependency.

 Anxiety disorders that lead to substance abuse are particularly problematic, because it may seem that those substances are actually being helpful in “treating” said disorders.
-In actuality, those substances are a crutch that bring far more problems than solutions.
+In actuality, those substances are a crutch that brings far more problems than solutions.
 And for those who are trying to kick their addictions, that anxiety is likely to come back in force once the drug supply wears off.